NickLiffen/ghas-licence/README.md

 |-------------|----------|---------------|---------------|-------------|
 | success     | n/a      | n/a           | n/a           | true\|false |

+An artefact is also uploaded to the workflow run with the repositories found in the scope of the criteria set.

 ## Criteria

 Below, lists the criteria that we use to determine which repositories can have GitHub Advanced Security disabled with minimal impact.
-These criteria are run during the `discover` action:

 **Criteria 1**: List repositories that have GHAS enabled; but when hitting the [List code scanning analyses for a repository](https://docs.github.com/en/rest/reference/code-scanning#list-code-scanning-analyses-for-a-repository), it returns an empty array.
 This means no code scanning alerts have been uploaded; ever.